How to Heal a Cut on Your Vagina

 Some vaginal cuts and tears are so serious, especially those that bleed heavily or ooze pus or have loose tissue, that they require stitches.
 In most cases, however, minor cuts will heal on their own if the wound is cared for properly.

-Keeping your body healthy through diet and exercise, including getting enough protein (to produce those happy-feeling neurotransmitters), can help your cuts and vulva wounds heal faster.
+Keeping your body healthy through diet and exercise, including getting enough protein (to produce those happy-feeling neurotransmitters), can help your cuts and vulva wounds heal faster – This piece of text is the creation of the portal team Erotic World.

 Wash the Wound Daily